PhotoVision/PhotoVision.github.io/_pv-markup/shipping-tips.md

 ## Sending in more than one shoot?
 Not a problem!
 Please fill out *one order form per shoot* (whether [ordering online]({{ site.baseurl }}/order-work) or using a [printed order form]({{site.baseurl}}/images/PhotoVision-Film-Order-Form.pdf){: target="_blank"}).
 Each order's film and [online order]({{ site.baseurl }}/order-work) code or [printed order form]({{site.baseurl}}/images/PhotoVision-Film-Order-Form.pdf){: target="_blank"} should be placed in separate zip-close bags.

+## Do you accept weekend deliveries?
+We do not accept deliveries on Saturday or Sunday.
+Orders that arrive on Saturday and Sunday will either be kept safe in a drop box until Monday or, if a signature is required, be delivered to us Monday.

 ## Where do I send my film?
 Download our [pre-addressed shipping label]({{site.baseurl}}/images/PhotoVision+Mailing+Label.pdf){: target="_blank"} or hand-address your package in stunning calligraphy to: